Game Info | Screenshots | Weapons & Items | Characters | Passwords | Hidden Details | Cutscene Comparisons | Additional Info

 after the release of part 2.
 In fact (and some may see this as stupid

-on my part), I traded in my Game Gear and the few GG games that I had
+on my part), I traded in my Game Gear and the few games I had for it

-just to get the cash to get it.
+just to get the cash for Splatterhouse 3.
 Yes, I traded away an entire game system

 for this game.
 It worked out better for me, I think.
 I never played the